jbx-protocol/juice-contracts-v3/contracts/extensions/NFT/README.md

 This contract supports several common ERC standards: ERC721, ERC165, EIP2981.

+This contract expects to be associated with a Juicebox project.
+It is possible to deploy it stand-alone.
+In the case that `0` is passed as `jbxProjectId` proceeds from primary sales will go to the royalty receiver which is set to `msg.sender` in the constructor.

 It is possible to set royalty information after contract deployment.
 This is done with `setRoyalties(address _royaltyReceiver, uint16 _royaltyRate)`.
 This method is gated with OpenZeppelin AccessControl for `DEFAULT_ADMIN_ROLE`.
 The first parameter must be an EOA or a payable contract.
 Consider using a deployment of `MixedPaymentSplitter` to pay multiple collaborators.
 The second parameter is royalty rate expressed as basis points where 10,000 is 100%.
 The `royaltyInfo(uint256 _tokenId, uint256 _salePrice)` view returns the actual royalty being collected and the address where it should be sent.
+Royalty rate can only be set to a non-zero value once, but royalty receiver can be set as much as needed.

 In addition to setting a bounded mint period, which can be modified after deployment with `updateMintPeriod(uint128 _mintPeriodStart, uint128 _mintPeriodEnd)`, it's possible to implement a simple "reveal" mechanic with this contract. `setBaseURI(string memory _baseUri, bool _reveal)`.
 On deployment the internal reveal flag is set to false.
 This causes `tokenURI(uint256 _tokenId)` to return base uri value without modification.
 The deployment value of base uri can then be used as a placeholder.
 Calling setBaseURI with reveal true will then append the token id to the base uri in the `tokenURI` view.
 Reveal can be set only once.
 There is a role, `REVEALER_ROLE`, that is allowed to perform this operation.